davidjbradshaw/eslint-config-adjunct/README.md

 > _A mildly opinionated collection of the best *esLint plugins* to use alongside your main eslint configuration._

 This config is designed to be used alongside any of the major esLint configs, such as [airbnb](https://github.com/airbnb/javascript), [standard](https://github.com/standard/eslint-config-standard) or [eslint:recommended](https://eslint.org/docs/rules/).
-It provides a range of useful plugins that are often too time consuming to setup and any easy way to install just the plugins you need on your project.
+It provides a range of useful plugins that are often too time consuming to setup and provides an easy way to install just the plugins you need on your project.

 ## Install